Deptford Mall: 20th century

+21st century

 In January 2007, Macerich purchased the Deptford Mall for $241 million from Simon Property Group.
 In October 2015, Macerich sold a 49 percent stake in the Deptford Mall to Heitman.

 By November 2012, the mall had completed its first renovation since the early 2000s with the vertical movement project, which involved removing the two escalators the mall had and removing stairs at each end and at the center of the mall.
 Escalators were added at each end of the mall, and an elevator was located in the center, with corresponding stairs.

 The floor was replaced throughout the mall.
 New chairs, booths, and tables were added in the food court along with a children's play area (in front of Jalapeño's).
 Also, the up escalator in the food court (across from JCPenney) is being replaced by an up and down escalator.
 Originally, the Deptford Mall did not have a food court; its eating establishments were spread throughout the mall.

 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Deptford Mall, into Seritage Growth Properties.

 On October 15, 2018, it was announced the Sears store would be closing as part of a plan to close 142 stores nationwide as a result of the company filing for Chapter 11 bankruptcy.
 The store closed in January 2019.
 The lower level of Sears was replaced by Dick's Sporting Goods, which relocated from its location across the street on Almonesson Road.
 It opened in September 2020.

 In 2019, Round One Entertainment announced plans to occupy the upper level of the former Sears building by fall 2020.
 It opened on October 30, 2020.